Catalog Quick Links

 COSD 501 Introduction to Clinical Practicum

 This course is the first supervised clinical speech-language pathology experience in the graduate degree program.
 Students enrolled in this course complete requirements through a clinical assignment in the La Salle University Speech-Language-Hearing Community Clinics (LSU-SLHCC).
-Students supervised by an ASHA certified speech-language pathologist, apply theoretical knowledge, continue to develop clinical management skills, self-analysis and evaluation abilities, and become familiar with professional practices and issues in the discipline of speech-language pathology in general and in this unique practicum setting.
+Students are supervised by an ASHA certified speech-language pathologist.
+In this unique practicum setting, student clinicians apply theoretical knowledge, develop clinical management skills, develop self-analysis and evaluation abilities, and become familiar with professional issues in the discipline.
 Emphasis is placed on selection and administration of diagnostic instruments.
 Students write reports and daily progress notes and conduct family/patient counseling.
 Students may have the opportunity to communicate with other health care and educational professionals as needed.

 Number of Credits: 3